Mahoning Township, Armstrong County, Pennsylvania

 Mahoning Township is a township in Armstrong County, Pennsylvania, United States.
 The population was 1,406 at the 2020 census, a decrease from 1,425 at the 2010 census.

 History

-The Bridge between Madison and Mahoning Townships and Colwell Cut Viaduct are listed on the National Register of Historic Places.
+The bridge between Madison and Mahoning Townships and Colwell Cut Viaduct are listed on the National Register of Historic Places.

 Mahoning Township appears in the 1876 Atlas of Armstrong County, Pennsylvania.
 Its early history is detailed in Robert Walter Smith's 1883 History of Armstrong County.

 Geography

 Mahoning Township is located along the northern border of Armstrong County and is bordered by Clarion County to the north across the river.

 According to the United States Census Bureau, the township has a total area of 65.3 sqkm, of which 64.2 sqkm is land and 1.1 sqkm, or 1.73%, is water.

+Climate

+According to the Köppen Climate Classification system, has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded at Putneyville Dam was 103 F on July 17, 1988, while the coldest temperature recorded was -22 F on January 20, 1994, and February 25, 2015.

 Recreation

 Pennsylvania State Game Lands Number 137 is located in the northern portion of Mahoning Township, just outside of South Bethlehem near Redbank Creek.